CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 ## Wrapping it all up

-Looking back into past decade, I've updated my goals to center around more impactful altruistic contributions, meanwhile pursuiing my career path & personal goals.
+Looking back into past decade, I've updated my goals to center around more impactful altruistic contributions, meanwhile pursuing my career path & personal goals.

 Now, I end with this Roadmap with two sentimental songs I heard as a kid.